davidkowalk/tabbed_minecraft_scripting/README.md

 pip install kivy
 ```

-If you are on windows it's also recommended to run the install.ps1 so you can use the ams-transpiler in the console.
-Unfortunately there is currently no equivalent for Linux and Mac.
+If you are on windows it's also recommended to run the install.ps1 or install.sh on linux, so you can use the ams-transpiler in the console.
+Please report any issues you are having with the install.